Cadeem-M/credit-risk-classification/README.md

 # credit-risk-classification
-Split the Data into Training and Testing Sets  Create a Logistic Regression Model with the Original Data  Write a Credit Risk Analysis Report
+Splitting the Data into Training and Testing Sets
+Creating a Logistic Regression Model with the Original Data
+Writing a Credit Risk Analysis Report